mna/agora/doc/wiki/native-api.md

 }
 ```

 To expose multiple functions (even though only one is added in this example), an object is created and the functions are set on its keys.
 The key value is the value to use to call the function.
 Primitive values can also be exposed, as well as sub-objects, after all this is the usual `runtime.Object` value.
-We'll look at the native function next, but first here is an example of how to use this module from within agora:
+We'll look at the native function next, but first here is an example of how to use this module from within agora, assuming the native module has been registered in the execution context:

 ```
 mymod := import("github.com/PuerkitoBio/mymod")